 - De Re Equestri is a treatise on the horse; it is not limited to horsemanship, but also shows how to avoid being cheated into buying a horse, and how to train a horse.

-- The Cynegeticus is a treatise on hunting, and on the breading and training of hunting dogs.
+- The Cynegeticus is a treatise on hunting and the breeding and training of hunting dogs.

 - The Respublica Lacedaemoniorum is a treatise on the Spartan States.